jrsinclair/mazes-presentation/presentation.md

 }
 ```

-Note: Next, we pick a room from the candidate list at random.
+Note: That is, we pick a room from the candidate list at random.
 That give us a new seed that we'll hold on to for now.

 ---